The Economic Outlook on the Housing Market

 Blog Summary

-The housing market is entering a phase of stability.
+- The housing market is entering a phase of stability.
 With interest rates expected to trend modestly downward, employment levels steady, and inflation cooling, demand is holding firm.

-Construction and material costs have plateaued, and while inventory remains tight, the housing market is seeing fewer bidding wars and more balance—making building new homes an increasingly practical option.
+- Construction and material costs have plateaued, and while inventory remains tight, the housing market is seeing fewer bidding wars and more balance, making building new homes an increasingly practical option.

-For buyers wondering whether to wait or act, Demlang’s view is that in today’s housing market, timing the perfect dip is less practical than moving when you’re ready.
+- For buyers wondering whether to wait or act, Demlang’s view is that in today’s housing market, timing the perfect dip is less practical than moving when you’re ready.

-These shifts aren’t just abstract numbers; they shape how families decide whether to buy or build, influencing everything from mortgage affordability to market confidence.
-With more than 30 years of financial and banking experience, Demlang CEO John Hazod brings a seasoned perspective on how these economic changes ripple through the housing market, and what they mean for today’s buyers and those interested in building a home.
+With headlines full of talk about interest rate cuts, it’s no surprise that buyers and builders alike are watching the economy closely.
+With more than 30 years of financial and banking experience, Demlang CEO John Hazod brings a seasoned perspective on how economic changes ripple through the housing market, and what they mean for today’s buyers and those interested in building a home.

 Key Economic Drivers for Housing in 2025